 I departed for Malawi, Africa about a year and a half ago.
-Unfortunately we were evacuated out of our countries due to the COVID-19 situation, resulting in a departure from my site earlier than expected.
+All of us were evacuated out of our countries due to the COVID-19 situation, resulting in a departure from my site earlier than expected.
 However, I had an amazing time and will be sharing a bit about my journey.

 Malawi is a small, beautiful, landlocked country with a rather large population relative to land size.
 Geographically defined by the Great Rift Valley and enormous Lake Malawi, it’s located in southeastern Africa.
 Known as the “Warm Heart of Africa,” people are warm, friendly, and very welcoming, striking up a conversation with enthusiasm and genuine interest.

 Starting with just one small segment of a larger part of my life there, I’ll post a series of insects I came across, which I mentioned I wanted to do in my post Happy New Year!
 What I’m Looking Forward to in 2021.

 Eventually I will write about other topics related to my experience living in Malawi.
 A bit more personal while reserving other aspects.
 Likely more in present tense as I didn’t have access to consistent electricity and internet at the time I drafted most of my posts.

 My happy, peaceful garden

 Being out in the garden is a place of solace for me.
 It’s satisfying to wake up and see on how much the vegetables have grown, getting my hands in the soil at each stage of the process, the earthen smell after a night’s rain.